๐ŸŒฒ Oregon Eviction Notice Laws

 Just-Cause Violations

-After the first year of tenancy, if the landlord cannot demonstrate a qualifying just-cause reason for termination, the eviction will be dismissed and the landlord may face liability for the tenant’s relocation costs and other damages.
+After the first year of tenancy, if the landlord cannot demonstrate a qualifying just-cause reason for termination, the eviction will be dismissed.
 Oregon’s just-cause requirements are strictly enforced.
 Consult an attorney before proceeding with any no-cause or qualifying just-cause termination of a tenancy over one year.

-Oregon’s security deposit rules under ORS § 90.300 include strict timelines and itemization requirements.
-Non-compliance can complicate eviction proceedings and expose landlords to significant liability.
+Oregon’s security deposit rules under ORS ยง 90.300 include strict timelines and itemization requirements.
+Wrongful withholding entitles the tenant to twice the withheld amount plus attorney’s fees.

-• Return Timeline: 31 days after the tenancy terminates and the tenant delivers possession
+• Return Timeline: 31 days after tenancy terminates and tenant delivers possession

 • Itemized Statement: Must accompany any deduction within 31 days